-Hanoi boasts some excellent restaurants that epitomise why Vietnamese food is so adored around the world.
+The best Hanoi restaurants epitomise why Vietnamese food is so adored around the world.
 With the cultural connections of France and China, as well as a rich native tradition, restaurants in Hanoi bring together many Influences from around the world and make every meal an adventure.

-From refined French fine dining options to down-to-earth local joints specialising in one type of dish, dining in Hanoi is something to savour and with our tried and tested list of the Top 10 Best Restaurants in Hanoi, you are sure to find something to suit.
+From refined French fine dining options to down-to-earth local joints specialising in one type of dish, dining in Hanoi is something to savour and with our tried and tested list of the most popular restaurants in Hanoi, you are sure to find something to suit.

 - Small-Group Evening Street Food Tour